 It’s spring, and what is the perfect thing to do in the spring and summer?
 Go on a picnic, of course!
 So we all need Picnic Food Ideas.
-If you love to get outside for breaks and fresh air, which makes a picnic at the park is a perfect afternoon lunch break.
+If you love to get outside for breaks and fresh air, a picnic at the park is a perfect afternoon lunch break.
 The thing is, every year, I find myself scrounging for things to throw in a cute cooler for the kids and me to eat.

 Easy Picnic Recipes